ZakKemble/Si446x/WDS/README.md

 On Windows the .h files can be dragged on top of radio_config.exe which will then output a processed radio_config.h

-\* The range of the config_longrange_500 config was tested by driving around a fairly flat village/country area, the longest distance a valid packet was received at was 1.83 km (1.14 miles) and 2.02 km (1.26 miles) for an invalid packet.
+\* Range testing was done by sticking the transmitting antenna out of my bedroom window and then driving around a fairly flat village/country area with the receiver antenna on top of my car.

 ** When using 4FSK or 4GFSK the data rate is double the sample rate.
 When opening config_highspeed.xml in WDS it will show 500 ksps which is 1000 kbps.